callstack/react-native-slider/README.md

 ## Made with ❤️ at Callstack

-`@callstack/ReactNativeNotes` is an open source project and will always remain free to use.
+`@callstack/react-native-slider` is an open source project and will always remain free to use.
 If you think it's cool, please star it 🌟.
 [Callstack](https://callstack.com/) is a group of React and React Native geeks, contact us at [hello@callstack.com](mailto:hello@callstack.com) if you need any help with these or just want to say hi!

 Like the project? ⚛️ [Join the team](https://callstack.com/careers) who does amazing stuff for clients and drives React Native Open Source! 🔥

-## License
-The library is released under the MIT licence.
-For more information see `LICENSE`.